aws/aws-ec2-instance-connect-cli/README.md

 # AWS EC2 Instance Connect CLI

+**_[IMPORTANT]_  Since June 2023, the AWS CLI includes the [ssh](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2-instance-connect/ssh.html) command.
+The AWS CLI ssh command allows you to connect to your instances directly over the internet or to instances in a private subnet using [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html).
+We strongly recommend using the AWS CLI ssh command rather than this package.

 This is a Python client for accessing EC2 instances via AWS EC2 Instance Connect.
 This module supports Python 3.6.x+.
 [This package is available on PyPI for pip installation](https://pypi.org/project/ec2instanceconnectcli/), ie, `pip install ec2instanceconnectcli`